brylevkirill/notes/Probabilistic Programming.md

 >	"Shows that differentiable interpreter-based program induction is inferior to discrete search-based techniques used by the programming languages community.
 We are then left with the question of how to make progress on program induction using machine learning techniques."

   - <https://youtu.be/vzDuVhFMB9Q?t=2m40s> (Gaunt)

+#### Meent, Paige, Tolpin, Wood - ["Black-Box Policy Search with Probabilistic Programs"](https://arxiv.org/abs/1507.04635)
+>	"In this work, we explore how probabilistic programs can be used to represent policies in sequential decision problems.
+In this formulation, a probabilistic program is a black-box stochastic simulator for both the problem domain and the agent.
+We relate classic policy gradient techniques to recently introduced black-box variational methods which generalize to probabilistic program inference.
+We present case studies in the Canadian traveler problem, Rock Sample, and a benchmark for optimal diagnosis inspired by Guess Who.
+Each study illustrates how programs can efficiently represent policies using moderate numbers of parameters."

+>	"In this paper we put forward the idea that probabilistic programs can be a productive medium for describing both a problem domain and the agent in sequential decision problems.
+Programs can often incorporate assumptions about the structure of a problem domain to represent the space of policies in a more targeted manner, using a much smaller number of variables than would be needed in a more general formulation.
+By combining probabilistic programming with black-box variational inference we obtain a generalized variant of well-established policy gradient techniques that allow us to define and learn policies with arbitrary levels of algorithmic sophistication in moderately high-dimensional parameter spaces.
+Fundamentally, policy programs represent some form of assumptions about what contextual information is most relevant to a decision, whereas the policy parameters represent domain knowledge that generalizes across episodes."

 #### Perov, Wood - ["Learning Probabilistic Programs"](http://arxiv.org/abs/1407.2646)